guillim/guillim.github.io/_posts/2018-03-27-Licence-for-my-project.markdown

 # Licences, what do I do

 To make it simple, if you contribute to
- * a copyleft project   -> use the same copyleft licence
+ * a copyleft project   -> use the same copyleft licence (or another compatible copyleft)
- * a permissive project -> use any copyleft or permissive licence
+ * a permissive project -> use any copyleft or permissive licence (you choose)

 If you create from scratch
  * Choose copyleft or permissive (copyleft will ensure children projects stay as open as yours, permissive allows anything)

+# Example

+I fork a bootstrap theme, which is MIT licenced.
+That's permissive.
+So what licence will I choose ?
+ * Easy way: use MIT as well
+ * More complex: use a copyleft licence, like GNU GPLv3.
+   However, you have to mention which part of your project is inherited from the MIT one, and which part is the newest part covered by GNU GPLv3.

 ## Ressource